-When I imagine Portugal, especially its coastal regions, I can easily see ourselves living there.
-We could grow crops to make hearty vegetarian stews, keep a few chickens, surf every day and let the gentle wind ruffle our hair.
+And that’s why, when I imagine Portugal, especially its ceaseless shoreline dotted with quintessential fishing towns that offer lip-smacking seafood, I could easily see ourselves living there.
+We could grow crops to make hearty vegetarian stews, keep a few chickens, surf every day and capture on film the contrast between solid land and the fluid water.

 With three road trips around different parts of the country already under the belt, our attachment and admiration towards Portugal have grown immensely.